Chapter 4: Men of Bark

 Stride…?

-I cannot stay here.
-It is too dangerous.
-I cannot, will not, give up just yet.
+It is too dangerous to stay here.
+I cannot, no, I will not give up just yet.

 As if all the pain in his body is merely an afterthought, he does get back on his feet and stumbles towards the exit.
 With every step, it is as if his body is healing itself and his slow stumble turns into a walk.
 Stride leaves the cave.

-The warmth of the sun caresses his skin, he has toshield his eyes from the blinding light.
-Carefully, he opens his eyes to check out his environment.
-He stands in front of a forest as far as the eye can see with a distant mountain range peaking above the trees.
+The warmth of the sun caresses his roughened skin as he shields his eyes from the blinding light.
+Carefully, he lowers his arms and opens his eyes to inspect his environment.
+He stands in an open clearing at the edge of a forest as far as the eye can see.
+He can see glimpses of the mountain peaks over the treeline.

-“I must have been walking in circles down there,” he acknowledges.
+“I must have been walking in circles.”
+Stride acknowledges.
+Still hearing the faint sea waves close by.

 The earth starts to rumble.

-He just escaped one demon, for an old one to reappear.
-The gigantic sand serpent peeks its enormous head around the mountain corner.
-Its mouth is dripping with blood, it would appear to have feasted on other unfortunate creatures in Stride’s absence.
+Just as he escaped one demon, an old one reappears.
+The gigantic sand serpent peeks its ugly head around the mountain corner.
+Blood dripping from its mouth, having feasted on other unfortunate souls in Stride’s absence.

 The trees!
-Stride thinks quickly as he snaps back to reality.
+Stride quickly snaps back to reality.

 The pain of the fall, the injury in his side, the blisters on his feet, they all subside for a while.
 For some reason, at his lowest and most broken, he feels reinvigorated in his struggle to survive.
 He continues to run for what feels like hours, deep into the woods, until his surroundings turn from light to dark again.